Presymptomatic clinical study results

 93%

-See the safety data of ZOLGENSMA in clinical studies
+See the safety profile of ZOLGENSMA

 Important Safety Information